 The Conversation Art Podcast

-Last but not least, let’s turn our attention towards The Conversation Art Podcast.
+Last but not least, let’s turn our attention toward The Conversation Art Podcast.
 This podcast, hosted by Michael Shaw recently aired its 250th edition!

 Los Angeles-based Conversation Art Podcast features insights from curators, artists, curators, and collectors who are passionate about the subject.